-- (2) For the purpose of causing an accused to appear before an appropriate judicial officer as provided in subsection (1) a police officer may - arrest the accused without warrant and bring him before an appropriate judicial officer; or - apply to an appropriate judicial officer for a summons or (b) warrant on any ground specified in subsection (1). - An application under subsection (2)(b) must be made, and (3) proceedings on it are to be conducted - in a court of summary jurisdiction in accordance with regulations made under the Criminal Procedure Act 2004; - in the Supreme Court or the District Court in (b) accordance with rules of court made under the Criminal Procedure Act 2004. - An accused arrested under this section shall be taken as soon as (4) is practicable before an appropriate judicial officer unless he is arrested less than 24 hours before the time at which he is due to appear in accordance with his bail undertaking, in which case he shall be held in custody and brought before an appropriate judicial officer at that time.
+- (ii) for any reason any security required under Part D of Schedule 1 is no longer sufficient; or - (iii) in a case where the accused has been granted bail for the purposes of an appeal, the accused has discontinued the appeal or has not prosecuted it with all due diligence. - (2) For the purposes of causing an accused to appear before an appropriate judicial officer as provided in subsection (1) - (a) a police officer may arrest the accused without warrant and bring the accused before an appropriate judicial officer; or - (b) the relevant officer may apply to an appropriate judicial officer for a summons or warrant on any ground specified in subsection (1). - (2a) A police officer shall not exercise the power conferred by subsection (2)(a) unless the police officer is the relevant officer or is requested in writing to do so by the relevant officer. - (3) An application under subsection (2)(b) must be made, and proceedings on it are to be conducted - (a) in a court of summary jurisdiction in accordance with regulations made under the Criminal ProcedureAct 2004: - (b) in the Supreme Court or the District Court in accordance with rules of court made under the Criminal Procedure Act 2004. - (4) An accused arrested under this section shall be taken as soon as is practicable before an appropriate judicial officer unless he is arrested less than 24 hours before the time at which he is due to appear in accordance with his bail undertaking, in which case he shall be held in custody and brought before an appropriate judicial officer at that time.